-I don’t know why you’re interested in writing a Bible study, but let me tell you, this is no small endeavor!
-I’ve spoken to writer after writer who told me writing Bible studies was much harder than they anticipated.
+I’ve spoken to writer after writer who has told me that writing their Bible study or Bible studies was a much more difficult process than they anticipated.
 Don’t let that scare you, but rather let that put your mind at ease when it becomes hard.
-You are not alone.
-It is hard.
+Remember, you’re not alone.

 - Why do I want to write a Bible study?

 - Do I want to lift up God’s Word and point to Jesus or make myself famous?